Bestowinc/protect-lite/documentation/v1/integration-guide.md

 <br/>

-> :exclamation: Using the `latest` version in a production environment is not recommended.
+> :bangbang:  Using the `latest` version in a production environment is not recommended.
 It could lead to undesired
 > results as new features are released.
 Using a specific version is recommended to establish a deterministic experience.

 <br/>